 broken arm hidden inside the sleeve.”

 I have searched for an image that conveyed essential woman,

-gaze.
-Variations on a simple crouch or squat seem most
+Variations on a simple crouch or squat seem most compelling.

-compelling.
-It is a stance of our daily life functions of giving
+It is a stance of our daily life functions of giving birth, of

-metaphor seems an appropriate starting point for reclaiming
+an appropriate starting point for reclaiming images of ourselves.